Jonak-Adipta-Kalita/JAK-Chrome-Extension/README.md

 <div align=justify>

 **JAK Chrome Extension** is an open-source chrome extension that simplifies your digital experience by consolidating multiple features into a single platform.
 Say goodbye to switching between various apps and websites.
-With **JAK Chrome Extension**, you can access a range of functionalities, reducing the need for multiple app downloads and saving storage space on your device.
+With it, you can access a range of functionalities, reducing the need for multiple app downloads and saving storage space on your device.
 Enjoy a seamless user experience and discover a more efficient way to navigate your digital lifestyle.
 <br />
 <br />